Shoo (singer)

-Shū Kunimitsu (邦光 洙, Kunimitsu Shū), also known as Yoo Soo-young and professionally as Shoo, is a Korean-Japanese actress and singer who debuted as a member of the South Korean girl group S.E.S. in 1997 and continued until 2002 when the group disbanded.
-She contributed songs as a solo artist after the group's disbandment before she went on hiatus from her music career to pursue an acting career in 2006.
-She returned to the music scene with releasing her single album Devote One's Love in 2010.
-Afterwards, she went back on hiatus for four years before transitioning back into acting in 2014.
+Shū Kunimitsu (邦光 洙, Kunimitsu Shū), also known as Yoo Soo-young and professionally as Shoo, is a Zainichi-Korean actress and singer.

+Shoo debuted as a member of the South Korean girl group S.E.S. in 1997 and continued until 2002 when the group disbanded.
+She contributed songs as a solo artist after the group's disbandment, before she went on hiatus from her music career to pursue an acting career in 2006.
+She returned to the music industry, releasing her single album Devote One's Love in 2010.
+Afterwards, she went back on hiatus for four years to take care of family before transitioning back to acting in 2014.
+Shoo has appeared in many variety shows, like Oh!
+My Baby with her family.
+In 2016, Shoo took part in a special 20th anniversary comeback with her S.E.S group members and the trio released a special album alongside a special concert.
+In December 2018, Shoo ran into legal issues and went on a hiatus.
+Upon returning in October 2020, she released her first Japanese digital album I Found Love.

-Early life
+Shoo made an official comeback in 2022 with a documentary about her life.
+In 2022, Shoo was announced as the ambassador of Korean Gambling Prevention Treatment Agency.
+Shoo is now an entrepreneur and health brand founder.
+In 2025, Shoo launched Cicagen, a brand where she is actively involved in farming, production, and product development.
+Her first release, Cica Jelly 1000, reflects her focus on wellness and quality nutrition.
+While she remains known for her career as a former S.E.S. member, she has shifted towards a new path in business and health-conscious living.

 Shoo was born Shū Kunimitsu on 23 October 1981, in Yokohama, Japan.
-Her mother and her father are ethnic Koreans.
-She was initially part of a mixed-gender project group with Son Ho-young and Danny Ahn of g.o.d and Kim Hwan-sung of NRG but she decided to join SM Entertainment after successfully auditioning for the company.
+Her parents are ethnic Koreans.
+After living in Japan for 15 years, Shoo and her family moved to Korea in 1996.
+She was initially part of a mixed-gender project group with Son Ho-young and Danny Ahn of g.o.d and Kim Hwan-sung of NRG, but she decided to join SM Entertainment after successfully auditioning for the company.